 "As we confront persistent, and often perplexing, issues related to mental health, wellness, and intellectual development, our faculty at the COE remains committed to responsive and relevant research and teaching.
-The professional learning opportunities we offer reflect our commitment to high-impact teaching and superior professional counseling and kinesiology practices as our standard, not an exception.” - Dr. Zach Kelehear, Dean of the College of Education, Augusta University
+The professional learning opportunities we offer reflect our commitment to high-impact teaching and superior professional counseling and kinesiology practices as our standard, not an exception.” - Dr. Zach Kelehear, Vice President for Instruction and Innovation

 As part of our mission, the College of Education offers low- and no-cost professional

 learning opportunities to assist our students, faculty, staff, and alumni to acquire,